Russell Montoya Admitted To Encasing Friend In Concrete, Affidavit Says

 When the daughter texted her father asking about the stain, he said there was a fight and someone threw up on the stairs.

 On Wednesday, the daughter noticed a missing persons report for Nelson on social media and asked her dad about it.
-He responded that he shared the post and hoped Shane was okay.
+He responded that he shared the post and hoped Nelson was okay.

 Investigators said the daughter noticed that the concrete in the basement laundry room appeared to be freshly poured.
 When the daughter confronted Montoya about her suspicions on the phone, she told police he confessed that he and Nelson got in a fight on Friday and Nelson reached for a pistol tucked in Montoya’s waistband.
 That’s when Montoya told his daughter that he drew the pistol and shot Nelson in the kitchen.